microsoft/teams-ai/js/samples/04.ai.a.teamsChefBot/README.md

 1. Ensure you have downloaded and installed [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview)
 1. Install the [Teams Toolkit extension](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension)
+1. Copy this sample into a new folder outside of teams-ai
-1. Select **File > Open Folder** in VS Code and choose this sample's directory from the repo
+1. Select File > Open Folder in VS Code and choose this sample's directory
 1. Using the extension, sign in with your Microsoft 365 account where you have permissions to upload custom apps
 1. Ensure that you have set up the sample from the previous step.
 1. Select **Debug > Start Debugging** or **F5** to run the app in a Teams web client.